MurkiBhargav/EmailNotifier/README.md

 1. **Fork** this repository to save a copy of this project on your account.
 2. Clone files to your local system.
 3. Import project into an IDE that supports spring boot applications (Ex.
 Intellij or Spring tool suite).
+4. Update **application.properties** with relevant details.
-4. Build the project.
+5. Build the project.
-5. Run as SpringBoot application :)
+6. Run as SpringBoot application :)